 Q: Will Shop the Post work with Amazon Associates?

-While Shop the Post can technically work with Amazon HTML widgets, their widgets do not include a built-in carousel/slider feature at this time.
-We typically find Amazon's affiliate widget solutions don't look as clean or elegant within Shop the Post, as their products weren't intended for a use like this.
+While Shop the Post can technically work with Amazon HTML code, ads, and/or widgets, their available codes do not include a built-in carousel/slider feature at this time.
+(In fact, they appear to have no plans to offer product carousels or similar features ever again.
+More here.)
+We typically find Amazon's affiliate code solutions don't look as clean or elegant within Shop the Post, as their affiliate promotional products weren't intended for a use like this.